 A 1950s-inspired Aussie wedding with a serenade #Wedding Porn#1950s#australia#colored crinoline#converse#dreadlocks#LEGO#long-haired groom#outdoor#parasols#polka-dot#short dress September 5 2012 | Catherine Clark bijouxandbits Lucille and Chris were married in the courtyard of University House, Canberra Australia.
 Chris played his ukulele as Lucille walked down the aisle.
 How sweet is that?
 The pair also opted to have indie cabaret duo The Jane Austen Argument play at the reception.
 The details made the event, like Lucille's colored crinoline, the bridesmaid's parasols, and the cutest little cupcakes!
 Thorson Photography captured all the Mid-century details.
 Mustache win.
 The ladies clad in polka-dots and parasols.
 Matching colorful Converse!
 Related Post Linda & Stephen's fairy tale, tea party wedding Our ceremony was held deep in a rainforest under a giant fig tree.
 We chose the location because I have loved it ever since I...
 Read more The processional serenade.
 I love how romantic this is.
 Do I spy LEGO cufflinks?
 The Jane Austen Argument ADORABLE cupcake tier with little wooden toppers.
 To see the rest of the photos, head on over to Thorson Photography's blog post.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
+Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Executive Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Toast the Rainbow with Skittles-flavored drinks NEXT 6 reasons why wedding planning seems to make everyone act crazy Show/Hide comments [ 13 ] I didn't want to scroll past that first photo.
 It is just too stunning for words.
 Reply her dress!
 So simple yet absolutely beautiful Reply That top picture.
 I DIE!
 So much amazingness happening.
 Reply I LOVE the colorful bridal party!
 Reply This was the wedding I have dreamed up since I was a little girl!
 It's like she found my inner Pinterest and made it her wedding… absolutely gorgeous.
 It's funny, my own wedding was completely different, and I don't feel like I missed out on anything, but seeing this wedding was a little bittersweet because it had so many aspects of what I had dreamed of, too.
 Fun and gorgeous!
 Reply could not agree more!
 I even love that band!
 Amazeballs Reply Thanks so much for the feature!
 Reply Every detail of this wedding is just darling!
 Including the doll-bride, because that's just what she looked like, a real life 50's doll with that dress and layered crinolines.
 Reply what an absolutely beautiful wedding, they both look so in love and happy Reply Nothing is more beautiful than a happy bride!
 Reply Wow.
 I love the parasols and polka dots, but I'M DYING over the petticoat!!!
 So amazing.
 Reply I agree that first photo is stunning!
 Reply I like these photos, awesome work!
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.